 Teradata FastExport can export in different modes: RECORD or INDICATOR.
 By default, the INDICATOR mode is used.
 The distinction between both is that the INDICATOR mode will use indicator bits to mark NULL values.
 If we are working on mainframes, we can use the RECORD mode.

-FastExport for Teradata Vantage can export data in below formats:
+FastExport for Teradata Vantage can export data in the below formats:

-The Fastload format is especially interesting when FastExport is used to copy data from one Teradata system to another.
+The Fastload format is exciting when FastExport copies data from one Teradata system to another.
 To create plain files, the TEXT format is mainly used.

 When to use The Fastexport for Vantage instead of BTEQ?